glamorous-noob/pwn_adventure_3/Episode_07-Get_rich_and_fast/README.md

 If I got it correctly, processors access addresses more easily if they are aligned to a certain number of bytes (usually a power of 2), i.e. it's cool when addresses are a multiple of said 2, 4 or 8 or whatever.
 The actual number of bytes determining the alignment is platform-specific.
 So what the compiler seems to have done to this function is:

 - It compiled the function and gave it an address that makes it 16-byte aligned (`0x10038650`, not in the screenshots)
-- It saw that the function instructions ended at `0x10038690`, which would make the next function definition start at `0x1003891`, and address that is 1-byte aligned (so basically not aligned), and thought "Unacceptable!"
+- It saw that the function instructions ended at `0x10038690`, which would make the next function definition start at `0x1003891`, an address that is 1-byte aligned (so basically not aligned), and thought "Unacceptable!"
 - Added 15 bytes of padding so that the next function starts at `0x100386a0`.
 The actual instruction these padding bytes translate to is a [software interrupt](https://en.wikipedia.org/wiki/INT_(x86_instruction)).
 They should never be executed anyway seeing they have a return instruction just before.

 WHICH MEANS: I have 15 whole bytes to patch without affecting AT ALL the original function's instructions.

 ![align_patch](Images/align_patch.png)

-Notice the addresses: I just shifted the original instructions 5 bytes down to make place for mu `JMP` instruction which I placed at their original address, `0x1003868b`.
+Notice the addresses: I just shifted the original instructions 5 bytes down to make place for my `JMP` instruction which I placed at their original address, `0x1003868b`.
 I couldn't make the remaining 10 padding bytes appear as `align(10)` in Ghidra but it really doesn't change anything.
 Now the final step was to adapt my money patch.
 Here's how it looked before:

 ![old_money_patch](Images/old_money_patch.png)

 It used `EDI` hoping to find an `IPlayer` reference in `EDI+0x70`, and it overwrote contents in  `EAX` and `ECX` (shown as "this" in the above screenshot).
 Looking back at `GreatBallsOfFire::PerformActivate` though, I find it had its `IPlayer` reference directly in `EBX`.
-The patch needs to receive `IPlayer` through `EBX`.
-Which is great because it will reduce the patch size.
+The patch needs to receive `IPlayer` through `EBX`, which is great because it will reduce the patch size.
 It will also need to save `ECX` and `EAX` to the stack and recover them later, and then `JMP` back to the calling function.
 You can see the modified parts in the red rectangles.

 ![new_money_patch](Images/new_money_patch.png)